ue22-p20/web-intro/notebooks/01-motivation.md

   * like e.g. apache, nginx, django, REST apis, …
 * nor the network protocols involved
   * like http(s), websockets, and similar
 * those will be touched on briefly later this year

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## why are web technos so cool ?
 <!-- #endregion -->

 * so-called *GUI*-oriented tools (Graphical User Interfaces)
-  * like X11/MOTIF, .net, Java Swing, Qt, …
+  * like .net, Java Swing, Qt, …
-* shared a mental model based on widgets and menus
+  * based on an anachronic and rigid widget-based mental model

-  * that is very limiting
-  * remember 1990's apps
+***

 * web allows for much cooler and more flexible interaction
+  * any part of the screen can be part of the UI
 * plus, thanks to a clear **separation** between **content** and **styling**
   * they allow designers to fruitfully collaborate with engineers
 * as a bonus, super-portable with **zero installation**